TijsVsN/OpenSoaringAnalyzer/README.md

 ## License

 OpenSoaringAnalyzer is open-source software licensed under the MIT license.
 Feel free to use, modify, and distribute the code.

+> :warning: May not work with all GPX files!
+Currently tested with GPXs from [XCsoar](https://github.com/XCSoar/XCSoar) and [SimFlightPath](https://flightsim.to/file/15872/simflightpath)